By Chaplain (Maj.) Joshua Metz

 Special to GUIDON

-(Editor’s note: Metz is the ethics instructor for the U.S. Army Chemical, Biological, Radiological and Nuclear School.)
+(Editor’s note: Metz is the United States Army Chemical, Biological, Radiological and Nuclear School chaplain.)